 …even if they say they don’t.

 My business practices are laid out on my “work with me” page.
 If you’re a blogger seeking brand partnerships, you should have a work with me page of some kind.
 My page doesn’t have my fees or blog statistics because that changes over time.
-If I get an email from a brand seeking to work with me, I always respond.
-I thank them for thinking of Ripped Jeans and Bifocals and I send them my “work with me” link along with any questions I might have, because let’s face it: some of those initial PR emails we get are pretty darn vague.
+If I get an email from a brand seeking to work with me, I always respond with interest.
+I thank them for thinking of Ripped Jeans and Bifocals and, assuming their brand is a fit for me, I send them my “work with me” link along with any questions I might have, because let’s face it: some of those initial PR emails we get are pretty darn vague.
 My “work with me” page clearly lays out I expect to be compensated for my time and talent.

 I call bullshit.

 The company does have a budget and it’s a pretty safe bet that the person contacting you…you know, that guy or gal urging you to work for free…is getting paid.